-What drives you?
-English 4 will give the students a front row seat to study the motives that have driven people’s actions for centuries.
-Along the way the student will encounter epic heroes defying danger, identify the qualities of a Christian hero, meet tormented minds succumbing to the power of greed and ambition and enlightened thinkers striving for individual rights and freedoms.
+Throughout the course, students will encounter epic heroes defying danger, identify the qualities of a Christian hero, meet tormented minds succumbing to the power of greed and ambition, and learn about enlightened thinkers striving for individual rights and freedoms.
 They will read of sensitive souls attempting to capture human emotion and determined debaters taking a stand on critical issues.
 They will read to analyze the way language is used to express human motivation and research to examine the results of actions in the real world.
-Plus, they will discover what makes Hebrew poetry in the Old Testament unique.
-The lessons in each module will give the students the tools they need to gain insights from what they read and to use their knowledge in creative and analytical writing.
+Plus, they will discover what makes Hebrew poetry in the Old Testament unique—even when translated into English!
+Along the way, students will create authentic work pieces that will engage them in higher-level learning and provide them with a greater understanding of literature and its connection to the world.

 English 1, 2, and 3